micc83/rooles/readme.md

 Well it's all about complexity.
 Most of the ACL systems out here such as [romanbican/roles](https://github.com/romanbican/roles), [kodeine/laravel-acl](https://github.com/kodeine/laravel-acl) or [Sentinel](https://cartalyst.com/manual/sentinel/) are packed with tons of amazing features... which most of the time I'm not using! :D

 That's why I thought to build a minimal Laravel Package that provides a very simple RBAC implementation on top of the **default Laravel Auth System**.
 Each user can be assigned a single Role, while permissions for each Role are stored in a single config file.
-With the package are provided a very intuitive and well documented API, a Trait to check permission directly on the Eloquent User Model and two Middleware to easily protect routes and Controllers.
+With the package are provided a very intuitive and well documented API, a Trait to check permissions directly on the Eloquent User Model and two Middleware to easily protect routes and Controllers.

 However, as your application grown, you might need a more complex ACL system, that's why the package comes with a couple of Contracts that you can leverage to improve or replace **Rooles** at need.